Find Free Montana Divorce Records & Dissolution Details

 Divorce records are in the public domain in Montana which means anyone can access and view this information.
 This is due to the Montana Public Records Act which makes records created by public bodies accessible to the general population.1

-Nevertheless, these records become available for public consumption only when Montana’s Case Registry and Vital Statistics Reporting Form has been filed with the Clerk of the District Court that issued the decree.
+Nevertheless, these records become available for public consumption only when Montana’s Case Registry & Vital Statistics Reporting Form has been filed with the Clerk of the District Court that issued the decree.

 While the public can view dissolution records to verify that the separation took place, they are not entitled to order certified copies of divorce certificates.
 They may only be requested by the parties to the records, immediate family members such as parents and children, and legal representatives authorized by the courts.